opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 - Assign a digitizing log layer.
 - Specify the layer that will be active for editing after selecting a [Map Theme](../../how-to/map-themes.en.md) <!-- markdown-link-check-disable-line -->

-It is recommended to use GeoPackage layers for collaborative editing.
-See the [advanced setup guide](advanced-setup-qfc.md) for more information about vector formats support.
+We recommend to work with GeoPackages, especially when working in teams.
+See the [advanced setup guide](advanced-setup-qfc.md) for more information about vector formats.

 !!!
 Important
     If you use experimental data sources without a primary key field (e.g. Shapefiles, GeoJSON etc), you must have a lowercase `fid` field that will be used as a primary key that uniquely identifies each feature.